Ultimate Garner Real Estate Investing Guide for 2026

 Property Taxes

-Many homeowners pay real estate taxes through lenders in monthly installments while sending their mortgage loan payments.
-By the time the taxes are due, there should be enough funds in escrow to handle them.
-If the homeowner stops performing, unless the loan owner remits the taxes, they will not be paid on time.
-If a tax lien is put in place, it takes precedence over the your note.
+Usually homeowners pay real estate taxes via lenders in monthly portions together with their mortgage loan payments.
+When the taxes are payable, there should be adequate funds in escrow to handle them.
+The lender will need to make up the difference if the mortgage payments cease or the lender risks tax liens on the property.
+If a tax lien is put in place, it takes a primary position over the mortgage lender's loan.

 Real Estate Market Strength

-A vibrant market could also be a lucrative place for initiating mortgage notes.
-It’s another stage of a mortgage note buyer’s career.
+A growing real estate market can also be a lucrative community for making mortgage notes.
+It's an added phase of a mortgage note buyer's career.

 Passive Real Estate Investing Strategies